-You are not alone in worrying about money.
-People from all over the world have to deal with the uncertainty of financial resources.
-Some problems may stem from a failure in business or unemployment.
-We might be victims of escalating debts and emergency expenses.
-Whatever it is, financial and economic stress are common in today’s society and modern life.
+Some problems may stem from a failure that involved business or job loss.
+We might be victims of escalating regular activities of debts and emergency expenses.
+Whatever it is, financial pressure or economic stress is common in today’s society and modern life.

-Even before the pandemic has hit the globe, more and more Americans feel stressed about money, at least some of their time.
-According to the American Psychological Association (APA), around 72% of Americans experienced economic difficulties in 2014.
+Even before the pandemic has hit the globe, more and more Americans feel worried about money, at least some of the time.
+According to the American Psychological Association (APA), around 72% of Americans experienced difficulties in 2014.

-Similar to other sources of overwhelming stress, economic problems can have a serious toll on your mental and physical health.
-Fortunately, counseling can help you in managing your financial and economic stressors.
-Read further to know how your counselor can help you.
+Similar to other sources of overwhelming pressure, these problems can have a serious toll on your mental and physical health.
+Fortunately, emotional stress counseling process can help you in managing your financial concerns.
+Read further to know how your counselor can help you overcome economic stress and hyper focusing on spending.

 The Effects Of Economic Stress On Your Health

-Economic stress is extremely overwhelming, especially when you have other people relying on you.
+Factors of economic stress are extremely overwhelming, especially when you have other people relying on you.
 It can take down many important things in your life.
 You will feel your self-esteem slowly being damaged.
-It will make you feel like a failure and fill you with a sense of despair.
-Economic stress can significantly affect your physical and emotional health.
+It will make you feel like a failure and fill you with a sense of fear and despair.
+It can significantly affect your focus on physical and emotional health, as well as your significant relationship with others.

 Depression And Anxiety

-More specifically, it can cause anxiety and depression.
-Money problems can leave you feeling down and hopeless.
+More specifically, financial stressors can cause anxiety and depression.
+You’ll have the perception that money concerns can leave you feeling down and hopeless.
 It can also cause difficulties in concentrating and making clear decisions.
-This is because most of us perceive money as our safety net.
+This is because most of us perceive money as our high levels of safety net.
 When we lack these financial resources, it may expose our vulnerabilities and worries.

-Research shows that individuals who struggle in debt are twice as likely to suffer from depressive symptoms.
+Research shows that individuals who struggle with economic stress are twice as likely to suffer from depressive symptoms.
 In addition, worrying about unpaid bills or reduced income can trigger symptoms of anxiety.
 These may include:

 - Pounding chest or heartbeat